ericardomuten/profile-page/content/home/accomplishments.md

   date_start: "2021-04-13"
   description: |2-

-        * Founded an Indonesian localization team for IBM Qiskit Documentation to escalate the importance of quantum computation in Indonesia.
-We translate the documentation hoping that more people from Indonesia can engage and get interested in quantum computation.
+        * "Founded an Indonesian localization team for IBM Qiskit Documentation to escalate the importance of quantum computation in Indonesia.
+We translate the documentation hoping that more people from Indonesia can engage and get interested in quantum computation."
-        * Translated more than 15000 words.
+        * "Translated more than 15000 words."
   organization: IBM Quantum
   organization_url: https://www.ibm.com/quantum-computing/
   title: Qiskit Localization Contributor - Gold Level Translator - 2020